 If you didn't get a chance, hop on over to the previous post so you can be all caught up!
 Preparation and intentionality are key to making this work :)

 I think I could write separate, detailed posts about each of these, but I spared you and condensed everything in a few points per room.
 I so do love lists, don't you?
 Of course, everyone is different and has different decluttering needs.
 This is meant to be a guide to help you with your decluttering and simplifying.

-At the end of this post, find a link for a free content upgrade and your very own simplifying and deep cleaning guide for download!
+At the end of this post, find and download your very own simplifying and deep cleaning guide!